Can Too Much Compost Hurt Plants?

 One reason soluble salt build-up in the soil is harmful to plants is that it causes roots to burn, which reduces water and nutrient absorption and the plant foliage will wilt or drop.

-A secondary issue is if the salt levels in the soil around the root system exceed the salt concentration inside the plant cells, it effectively shuts down the root’s ability to intake water, killing the plant.
+If the salt levels in the soil around the root system exceed the salt concentration inside the plant cells, it effectively shuts down the root’s ability to intake water, killing the plant.

-Lastly, dumping compost on top of existing garden soil and not tilling it in reduces its ability to hold moisture.
+Dumping compost on top of existing garden soil and not tilling it in reduces its ability to hold moisture.
 A dry, crusty top layer of compost can prevent water from passing through the material to reach plant roots, which can cause plant dehydration.

 If you believe too much compost in your garden is hurting your plants, here are ways to fix the issue: